thetophu/thetophu.github.io/_posts/2015-01-03-How-Big-Data-Will-Transform-Our-Economy-And-Our-Lives-In-2015.md

 ---
 layout: post
-title:  "Data Sciences: How Big Data Will Transform Our Economy And Our Lives In 2015"
+title:  "Data Sciences: Big Data Will Transform Our Economy And Lives In 2015"
 date:   2015-1-3
 categories: posts
 ---